Harry & Son: Reception

 Roger Ebert of the Chicago Sun-Times rated the film one star and commented, "This movie looks like the aftermath of an explosion in the story department.
 It's about everything.
 They give us so many relationships, so many problems, so many emotional hazards, so many colorful characters, we need a battery-lighted ballpoint, so we can take notes in the dark."

-Although Time Out London felt the film was "well-acted and elegantly photographed," it thought overall "It is nothing more than a constant succession of the kind of emotional peaks actors love to do on screen.
+Although Time Out London felt the film was "well-acted and elegantly photographed," it thought overall, "It is nothing more than a constant succession of the kind of emotional peaks actors love to do on screen.
 Humbler scenes involving background or narrative, which may be immensely tedious to act but help the plot unfold, have in general been left out altogether.
 The result is a curiously indigestible phenomenon, like being forced to eat five courses of avocado by an overbearing dinner-party host."

 Awards

-Robby Benson's performance in the film earned him a Razzie Award nomination for Worst Supporting Actor.
+Robby Benson's performance in the film earned him a nomination for the Golden Raspberry Award for Worst Supporting Actor at the 5th Golden Raspberry Awards.